nabsie/Horiseon_refactor/README.md

-## Title

-Homework 1 Readme file
+# Homework 1 Horiseon refactor

 ## Description

+### What we did

-Problems with the page: the 'search engine optimisation' link didn't work - needed an id attribute CSS was ordered badly - reordered to match html file html header tags were not ordered correctly - went from h1 to h5
+Problems with the page:

+- the 'search engine optimisation' link didn't work - needed an id attribute
+- CSS was ordered badly - reordered to match html file
+- html header tags were not ordered correctly - went from h1 to h5

 For this assignment I changed: